Bioethics (BE)

 BE 474 Introduction to Bioethics - 3 Hours

 An overview of the Hippocratic/Judeo-Christian tradition in medical ethics against the background of biblical-theological discussion of human nature, medicine, and healing, and as a context for the rise of the new bioethics.
 Prerequisite: PH 180 or consent of instructor.
-This course is taught with BE 5010 at Trinity Evangelical Divinity School.
 Offered fall semester.
 Delivery mode: synchronous.

 BE 475 Topics in Bioethics - 1-3 Hours